mikey247/wads-test-project/README.md

 #### c.
 Import Method

-In the top right of Github, click the '+' next to your usename and choose 'Import Directory'.
+In the top right of Github, click the '+' next to your username and choose 'Import Directory'.

 Choose the `wads-wagtail` repo as the one you want to import.